Mashed Potato Gnocchi

 8) For butter sauce, melt butter in a large skillet.
 Once melted, add cook water, herbs, and spices, and stir well.
 Toss drained gnocchi with the sauce and serve immediately!

 You might think that gnocchi are a lot of work, but the fact that the potatoes are already cooked and everything really cuts down on the prep time.
-Start-to-finish, you can have these guys on the table in about 30 minutes.
+Start-to-finish, you can have these Mashed Potato Gnocchi on the table in about 30 minutes.

 The tricky part about devising this recipe is that everybody probably has a different mashed potato recipe.
 This can be a blessing and a curse.